Amputation Injury Lawyer

 An amputation injury is one of the most severe, catastrophic injuries an individual can suffer.
 These types of injuries have significant, lifelong effects on both victims and their loved ones, leading to a wide range of physical, emotional, and financial challenges.

-At Pines & Goldenzweig, PLLC, we understand the immense impacts amputation injuries have—and we know how to help.
+At Goldenzweig Law Group, PLLC, we understand the immense impacts amputation injuries have—and we know how to help.
 If you or someone you love suffered a traumatic amputation due to the negligent, careless, or reckless conduct of another person or party, you could be entitled to financial compensation for your medical expenses, lost wages, pain, suffering, and other damages.
 Our Houston amputation injury lawyers are here to guide you through the legal process and provide the dedicated representation you deserve.

 Call our firm at (713) 609-1930 or reach us online to schedule a complimentary case evaluation.
 Hablamos español.